Bilirubin in Urine Causes Symptoms and Treatments: Detection and More

 Published On

 Bilirubin is a yellow pigment that forms when the body breaks down old red blood cells.
 Under normal circumstances, the liver processes bilirubin, converting it into bile that aids in digestion before it exits through the intestines.
 However, when this process is disrupted, bilirubin can leak into the bloodstream and be excreted in urine, a condition known as bilirubinuria.
+The presence of bilirubin in the urine is an important clinical finding that may indicate underlying health issues.

 The Liver's Role in Bilirubin Processing